Historian

 The Saturday Telegraph:

-A feature on shell shock in World War One to mark the publication of Breakdown
+A feature on shell shock in World War One to mark the publication of Breakdown - Shell Shock on the Somme

 Previous features include: